A woman in a yellow shirt smiling and a teacher at the head of a classroom

 About the Teen Pregnancy Prevention (TPP) Program

 This tiered, evidence-based program administered by the Office of Population Affairs (OPA) provides competitive grants to a broad range of organizations and agencies.
-Polling data has shown widespread support for the TPP Program, and the program has been is featured as one of 20 success stories in the Bipartisan Policy Center's Evidence Works: Cases Where Evidence Meaningfully Informed Policy.
+The TPP Program has also been featured as one of 20 success stories in the Bipartisan Policy Center's Evidence Works: Cases Where Evidence Meaningfully Informed Policy.

 Personal Responsibility Education Program (PREP)